Welcome to

 I did find two of the performers exceptional - and surprisingly, given their relatively recent involvement with performance.
 I thought Anglo Italian Rosa Lanati was going to steal the show - she did, the prelude - given the quality of her authority and humor; she, and her ‘forbidding’ voice had Amadeus (the immature brat according to Miloš Forman’s film) fully under control.
 Anita Roksvåg, was exceptional in an almost opposite manner.
 I told her, after the performance, that, given her Norwegian origins and Protestant iconoclasm, she succeeded in being sober and ‘true’ (neither Mozartian virtues), thanks to first-class complex acting.
 She drew out my emotionally hoarse “brava!”.

 These remarks, which apply to the whole cast, call for unquestionable compliments to the director and his mise en scène : elegant, intelligent, perfect economical choices of presence and placing, and getting excellent vocal results from all the cast.
 Worthy of the best Poor Theatre, with a pinch of lighting luxuries.
-He was backed by four outstanding musicians (I can hear Paul-Heinz Dittrich’s sigh in relief…) in adapting the opera to this magical mini-chamber format.
+He was backed by four outstanding musicians.

 Dear Ian,